Build a working candy dispenser out of Legos!

 Then open the door in the front, and out comes the candy!

-Update: This project has been updated and is featured in our new LEGO book, along with 49 other projects with parts lists and step-by-step instructions!
+Update: This project has been updated and is featured in our new LEGO book.
+The candy dispenser below can be found in the book, along with a parts list and instructions.
 If your kids like building projects like this, they will love our new book!
 Check it out here: Awesome LEGO Creations with Bricks You Already Have (affiliate link)